errsole/errsole.js/README.md

 * **Automated Log Collection:** Errsole automatically collects all your app logs directly from the Node.js console.

+* **Customizable Logging:** In contrast to the Node.js console, which categorizes logs as either info or error, Oxygen's custom logger provides multiple log levels.
+This allows for greater precision in logging.
+Additionally, you can include metadata with your logs and receive alerts for specific log events according to your preferences.

 * **Centralized Logging:** Errsole consolidates all your app logs from multiple servers into one centralized database.
 You can choose your preferred database system.

 * **Interactive Web Dashboard:** Easily view, filter, and search your app logs using the Errsole web dashboard.